Creating a stack»

 A few things worth noting:

-you can point multiple Spacelift stacks to the same repository, even the same branch;
+- you can point multiple Spacelift stacks to the same repository, even the same branch;

-The next two decisions involves your Terraform state.
+The next decisions involves your Terraform state.
 First, whether you want us to provide a Terraform state backend for your state.
-We do offer that as a convenience feature, though Spacelift works just fine with any remote backend, like S3.
+We do offer that as a convenience feature, though Spacelift works just fine with any remote backend, like Amazon S3.